AspenWireless/AspenWireless.github.io/Writerside/topics/Licensing.md

 # Licensing

-ISP Nexus licenses are tracked through your machine ID in order to ensure users aren't sharing their license.
+ISP Nexus licenses are tracked through your machine ID in order to ensure users aren't sharing a license.
 You must submit your machine ID online in order to authorize your machine to use ISP Nexus.

 ## Finding your Machine ID

 <p>
-    If you already have ISP Nexus running, you can get your machine ID without having a license setup yet.
+    If you already have ISP Nexus installed, you can get your machine ID without having a license setup yet.
     Navigate to <control>Administration → Settings → LicensingServer</control> and your machine ID
-    will be displayed here.
+    will be displayed here, assuming ISP Nexus is running.
 </p>

 Otherwise, get it from your terminal: